pyeventsourcing/esdbclient/README.md

 will be returned.
 The default value is `sys.maxint`.

-The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.
+The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.

 The optional `credentials` argument can be used to override call credentials derived from the connection string URI.